rananth99/rananth99/README.md

 Summary
 ---
-* I am currently Pursuing my Masters in Computer Science from Arizona State University
+* I currently graduated from Arizona State University (MS in Computer Science)
-* I am also open to work and currently looking for internships for summer 2023 and full time jobs for 2024.
+* I am open to work and currently looking for full-time opportunities.
 Feel free to reach out to me on my email :smiley:

 Skills
 ---